Brant-Ma/promising/README.md

 ## Can I use it?

-*Promising* provides promise constructor and the instance method:
+*Promising* provides promise constructor and these instance methods:

 - `Promising()`
 - `Promising.prototype.then()`
 - `Promising.prototype.catch()`

-*Promising* does not provide those static method:
+*Promising* does not provide these static methods:

 - `Promising.resolve()`
 - `Promising.reject()`